How can I showcase my research impact using individual research metrics and indicators?

 -

-Field Weighted Citation Impact (FWCI): An Elsevier provided metric that measures how well your publications are cited compared to similar publications.
-FWCI is calculated by dividing the number of citations a researcher's work receives by the average number of citations similar work receives.
-Similar work is defined by factors like publication type, year, and subject area.
+Field Weighted Citation Impact (FWCI): An Elsevier provided metric that measures how well your publications are cited compared to similar publications. i.e. FWCI > 1: More citations than expected for field/type/year

 -